sunscreem/laravel-flickr-gallery/README.md

 ## Usage

-Using `php artisan` you can pull in the latest photos from Flickr:
+Using `php artisan` you can pull in the latest photos from Flickr.
+You can, of course, [schedule this](https://laravel.com/docs/5.6/scheduling) to run in the background:

 ```bash
 php artisan flickr:pull